gcp-tools/mcp/README.md

 > "Set up everything I need for a new GCP project called 'my-app'"

+**Important:** Before running the complete setup, you must:
+- Install all prerequisites (the MCP server will help with this)
+- Authenticate with GitHub CLI: `gh auth login`
+- Authenticate with Google Cloud SDK: `gcloud auth login`

+If you have not authenticated with both, the setup will stop and prompt you to do so.

 The MCP server will:
 1. Check and install prerequisites (terraform, cdktf, gcloud, gh)
 2. Create a new GitHub repository for your code